 But is it working?
 The results are mixed.
 Certainly if you want to enter a technical field, like accounting, engineering, or nursing, having a college degree is the preferred way in.
 But many humanities degrees have become virtually worthless, while degrees in programs like business, marketing, and finance have mixed value at best.

 The flood of college graduates is serving to limit pay levels in many fields.
 Many of the graduates are working in relatively low paying positions, often ones that have nothing to do with their degrees.

-Credentials, including a college degree, only have leverage if there relatively rare.
-In the aftermath of World War II, when the vast majority of the workforce didn?t have college degrees, having one practically guaranteed entry into the upper middle class.
+Credentials, including a college degree, only have leverage if they’re relatively rare.
+In the aftermath of World War II, when the vast majority of the workforce didn’t have college degrees, having one practically guaranteed entry into the upper middle class.
 But with tens of millions of people now holding degrees, the economic value of having one is diminishing.

 The Cost of Credentials

 None of this would be a serious problem if it weren’t for the cost escalation in getting a college degree.
 30 or 40 years ago, the cost of higher education was much lower, particularly when measured against the income a student could expect upon graduation.
 Today, the cost of an education at a typical state or private college is several times higher than the expected first year income.